 Vadis Turner has synthesized the practice of painting with repurposed domestic textiles.
 Her unconventional paintings engage gender roles and handicrafts in a contemporary context.

 Born in Nashville, Tennessee, Turner received a BFA and MFA from Boston University and has exhibited her work internationally.
-Selected exhibitions include the Brooklyn Museum, New York; National Gallery, Prague; Andy Warhol Museum, Pittsburgh, PA and Islip Art Museum, East Islip, NY.
+Selected exhibitions include the Brooklyn Museum, New York; National Gallery, Prague and Andy Warhol Museum, Pittsburgh, PA.
 Her work is in the permanent collections of the Brooklyn Museum of Art, 21C Museum, Tennessee State Museum, Kentucky Arts and Crafts Museum and the Egon Schiele Art Centrum.

 In 2016 Turner was awarded the Joan Mitchell Painters and Sculptors Grant.
-She is currently preparing for a solo exhibition at the Frist Center for the Visual Arts in 2017.
-Turner has a two-person museum show at The Carnegie Museum for Art & History in 2018.
+She recently had her first solo museum exhibition at the Frist Center for the Visual Arts through September 10th, 2017.
+She will have a two-person museum show at the Carnegie Center for Art & History in 2018.

-She is represented by Geary Contemporary in NYC and Zeitgeist Gallery in Nashville, TN.
+She is represented by Geary Contemporary in NYC and Zeitgeist Gallery in Nashville